grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/40 toHaveValidJson.md

 `toHaveValidJson()` validates that the http response has valid JSON body.
 It must be called in the chain after the `t.expect(response)` or `.and(response)`.

 When `toHaveValidJson()` returns false, the chain is broken, and the test is marked as failed.
-When the chain is broken, further checks inside of the `test` are ommitted.
+When the chain is broken, further checks inside of the `test` are omitted.

 ### Returns